 There are some cooking gadgets that make meal prep a breeze.
 Aside from doing the heavy lifting for you, if you cook part of your meals in an Instant Pot, that will give you time to start cleaning the kitchen or focusing on other meals.
 For instance, you could be making our recipe for Instant Pot Mexican Chicken and Rice, while whipping up a batch of savory muffins to enjoy for breakfast throughout the week.

 See, meal prep can be challenging but also exciting and a great fit for your routine that will help you save time for other activities while having something delicious to eat every time.
 Put these tips to practice, be patient and enjoy the cooking journey!
 It will be worth the while.
-Explore more fun and tasty recipes with Carolina® Rice by visiting our recipe section.
+Explore more fun and tasty recipes like this arroz chaufa with Carolina® Rice by visiting our recipe section.